 The magnificent Swartberg Pass in the Little Karoo is one of the most stunning mountain passes in South Africa (in our humble opinion) and the vistas from the top give you a glimpse into the Great Karoo, the vast interior of South Africa.

 On the other side of the Pass lies Prince Albert, a pretty little town filled with typical flat-topped Karoo houses, with many little craft shops and galleries to browse in as well as coffee shops and restaurants for lunch.
-This makes for a great relaxing day if you are staying for two nights.
+This makes for a great relaxing day.
 Perhaps take the scenic circular drive via both the Swartberg Pass and the Meiringspoort Pass?

 Route 62 to the Little Karoo